From BR Bullpen

 In 2007, Harman hit .281/.341/.449 for Clearwater with 13 home runs.
 He tied for 13th in the Florida State League in homers.
 In the 2007 Baseball World Cup, he batted .275/.383/.375 and scored 11 runs in 10 games for Australia.
 He was one run behind the tourney leader, teammate Trent Oeltjen.
 Harman scored the 7th-inning go-ahead run against the Cuban national team in a game Australia lost 3-2 in 10 innings; Brad also turned several fine defensive plays in that contest.
 Harman sparked the winning rally in the bottom of the 9th against the Dutch national team closer Michiel van Kampen.
 Against Team Canada, Harman doubled in Luke Hughes with the go-ahead run in the 9th inning.

 Right after the Cup ended, the Phillies added Harman to their 40-man roster.
 He started with the Reading Phillies in 2008 and hit .222/.311/.333 but was called up to the majors when Jimmy Rollins got hurt.
-He debuted as a pinch-hitter for Ryan Madson with two outs in the 9th, a 8-6 lead and a man on third.
+On [[April 22]nd, he debuted as a pinch-hitter for Ryan Madson with two outs in the 9th, a 8-6 lead and a man on third against the Colorado Rockies.
 Facing Manuel Corpas, Harman hit a weak pop-up to Troy Tulowitzki.
-Harman was just one for 10 with a walk and a double for the 2008 Phillies.
+Harman was just one for 10 with a walk and a double for the Phillies.
 He returned to Reading, where his final line was only .210/.280/.366, albeit with 17 homers.
-He made Australia's roster for the 2009 World Baseball Classic.

 In the 2009 World Baseball Classic, Harman went 3 for 9 with a walk, RBI and 4 runs as the Australian shortstop.
 He led the team in runs scored ans was third in OBP behind Brett Roneberg and Trent Oeltjen.
 All four of his runs came in Australia's 17-7 romp over Mexico.